OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Description

 The centerline of a pedestrian street crossing.
-This path exists only on the road surface itself, i.e. "from curb to curb".
-Crossings should not be connected directly to sidewalk centerlines - instead, a short footpath (this schema calls them "links") should connect the two together.
+This pathway exists only on the road surface itself, i.e. "from curb to curb".
+Crossings should not be connected directly to sidewalk centerlines - instead, a short footway (this schema calls them "links") should connect the two together.

 #### Subtype of